-Interpersonal Communication in Organisations Staff Contact: To be advised CP15 SS L2 Note: Not offered in 1996
+Interpersonal Communication in Organisations

+CP15 SS L2 Note: Not offered in 1997.

 A theoretical and practical subject which aims to increase students' understanding of, and capacity to deal with, communication problems in organisations.
 Teaches students to improve their own communication skills by a series of communications exercises, role plays, simulations and games.
 Students are able to chart their progress with a checklist developed for the course.